jvargh7/jvargh7.github.io/_projects/smi.md

 ### Getting Involved
 These projects are ideal for MD or doctoral students interested in the intersection of mental and metabolic health.

-1. Metabolic and inflammatory heterogeneity in patients with SMI on treatment response
+1. Role of metabolic and inflammatory heterogeneity in patients with SMI on treatment response.
 2. Target trial approaches for treatment effect of co-prescription of second-generation antipsychotics and glucose lowering medications on emergency room admissions and cardiometabolic health